11 Must-Do Hikes in Florida

-From northwest Florida to the Everglades, hiking in Florida has hundreds of great hikes that can take anywhere from a few hours to a full day to complete.
-Here's a list of a few of the more spectacular ones arranged geographically from north to south.
+From Northwest Florida to the Everglades, Florida has hundreds of great hikes that can take anywhere from a few hours to a full day to complete.
+Here's a list of a few of the more spectacular ones, arranged geographically from north to south.

-Hillsborough River State Park - Wandering down the nature trail that winds through the hardwood hammocks of one of Florida's oldest state parks, it's hard to believe that the bustling city of Tampa lies just a half-hour's drive away.
+Wandering down a trail in Hillsborough River State Park, which winds through the hardwood hammocks of one of Florida's oldest state parks, it's hard to believe that the bustling city of Tampa lies just a half-hour's drive away.

 Red-tailed hawks circle above the trees as rare river otters play in the rapids (yes, rapids) of the tea-colored water.
 But while the river may be the heart of this park, the trail system is without a doubt its soul.

 In just a few short hours, hikers can escape the pressures of civilization and relax in the tranquility of a wilderness paradise, then return to their former lives, recharged.

 That's the beauty of Florida's "must-do" hikes: minimal commitment, maximum benefit.
 Florida has literally hundreds of such escapes.
 We can't list them all here, but here are a few you don't want to miss...